RosarioGrosso/yard/README.md

 [![Coverage Status](https://img.shields.io/coveralls/RosarioGrosso/yard.svg)](https://coveralls.io/r/RosarioGrosso/yard)
 ## RELEASE INFORMATION

-*Yard Framework 1.0.0dev*
+*Yard Framework 0.0.9dev* [unstable]

-This is the first maintenance release for the version 1.0 series.

-DD MMM YYYY
+Please do not use yet, we are at the initial development stage and the public API should not be considered stable.

+ Available Classes:

+   * Yard\Dom\Crawler